4lefts/link-grid/README.md

 - ~~loading component~~
 - favicon
 - up and down buttons to reorder links? requires restructuring data?
-- Logos for links that provide them
+- Logos for links that provide them - how does Google Keep etc generate thumbnails?
-- File upload to firebase for logo images and background image
 - Image blur up (especially for background)